U.S. Bank Account Options for Foreign Sellers

 Sales Tax Remitting Costs without a U.S. Bank Account

 Here is the math.
 Most remitting companies charge between $20 to $30 to file a sales tax return per state when they do an ACH pull from your U.S. bank account.
 If you do not have a U.S. bank account, the filing will not be automatic and it requires a manual process that costs more.
 The cost per return without a U.S. bank account will range from $50 to $100 per return.
 Let’s use a spread of $30 per state ($20 vs $50 per return).
 That is $30 X (the number of states with nexus) x reporting frequency per year.

 Travel is Required BUT Is Still Not Easy*

 Establishing a U.S. bank account requires travel to the U.S. You can always do this on your own during your next trip for a personal account, unfortunately not for a business account.
 But why is that?

 The U.S. banks rules have changed a lot over the last 12 months.
-Now, establishing a bank account for a Foreign or U.S. Entity where the signer is from outside the U.S. is almost impossible, EVEN when you travel in person.
-Most banks want to see your business address with employees doing work, as well as a utility bill linked to a U.S. personal address.
+Now, establishing a bank account for a Foreign or U.S. Entity where the signer is from outside the U.S. is virtually impossible.
+Now, you must have a US entity and lease agreement. *Check with us to find out if we have any new options that do NOT require travel to the U.S.

 The Window with our Administration is Closing

-[Updated August 2019] – All our banks now will only open a US bank account for a US entity which involves a new US entity linked to your foreign entity.
+[Updated August 2019] – All our banks now will only open a US bank account for a US entity that involves a new US entity linked to your foreign entity.